murielg/murielg.github.io/_posts/2017-06-01-react-examples-walkthrough.md

 date: 2017-06-02
 ---

 I have commented a handful of examples taken from React's documentation.
 These examples cover the very basics of React: JSX, props, state and lifecycle.

 ## Set Up

 I've embedded a JSFiddle below for you to try out the examples and see them for yourself, without any of the set-up.
 It's already hooked up with React, ReactDOM and a container div to render your apps!
+Just write your Javascript on the Babel+JSX tab and then see the results under the Result tab.

 <iframe width="100%" height="300" src="//jsfiddle.net/murielg/bsjfyap3/5/embedded/js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>